lemonkat/citations/readme.md

-### LemonKat's citation generator
+LemonKat's MLA-9 citation generator

 This is one of my oldest projects, so excuse the bad formatting.

-This project does 2 things:
-First, this project is a simple, Lisp-like programming language.
-It's very slow, and the only data type is String.
-However, there are ways to make pairs of strings as strings.
+I got sick of writing MLA-9 style citations so decided to create a citation generator tool.
+First, I created a simple, LISP-like programming language.
+(It's very slow, and the only data type is String.
+However, there are ways to make pairs of strings as strings.)

-Then, this project writes a functional MLA-9 citation generator, which formats the citation list exactly as it's supposed to be formatted.
+Then, the custom programming language is used to create a MLA-9 citation generator, which reformats the citation list exactly as it's supposed to be formatted according to MLA-9.

-#### To run:
+To run:
 1. run `python3 main.py`